hundredyearfarms/Hundred-Year-Farms/README.md

 **Cogeneration of heat, power, treated water, and fertilizer with carbon sinking**

-Small farm agroforestry produces woody biomass that, through gassification, can be used to produce heat (e.g. for greenhouses), electricity, treat water, and with some designs, produce fertilizer and [char](https://biochar-international.org/sustainability-climate-change/) (solid carbon) which can be used as a soil ammendment or sold as a [product](https://national-carbon.com/).
+Small farm agroforestry produces woody biomass that must be managed.
+Through gassification, this biomass can be used to produce heat (e.g. for greenhouses), electricity, treat water, and with some designs, produce fertilizer and [char](https://biochar-international.org/sustainability-climate-change/) (solid carbon) which can be used as a soil ammendment or sold as a [product](https://national-carbon.com/).
 A schematic showing design objectives for our application is shown below.

 <p align="center">
 <img src="https://raw.githubusercontent.com/hundredyearfarms/Hundred-Year-Farms/main/biogassifier2021-02-12.png" alt="Farm plan co-gen" width="400">